17000 W 10 Mile Rd

 The fitting process begins with a full eye examination.
 The doctor measures the size, curve, and health of the eye.
 A digital scan or impression of the eye may be taken to ensure accuracy.
 Based on these details, a custom lens is designed to fit the unique shape of the patient’s eye.

-When the lens arrives, the doctor checks the fit and comfort on the eye.
+When the lens arrives, the doctor checks the fit and comfort in the eye.
 Adjustments are made if needed.
 After that, patients receive training on how to insert, remove, and clean their lenses safely.
 With daily practice, most patients become comfortable within one to two weeks.

 Benefits of Prosthetic Scleral Lenses